GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     Upper limit on the size of remote file to download [unlimited].
 Give the maximum file size in bytes, or append k, m, or g for kilo-, mega-, or giga-bytes.

-.. _GMT_COMPATIBILITY:

-**GMT_COMPATIBILITY**
-    Determines if this GMT version should be able to parse command-line options for a prior major release.
-Specify either 4 or 5.
-If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT 4 only syntax will result in errors [4].

 .. _GMT_EXPORT_TYPE: